Researched and written by David Cornforth

 During the years up to the First War, the grounds of the hall were used for hosting many events.
 Fetes for supporting lifeboats, the YMCA, temperance societies and local hunts were held, often on an annual basis.
 Then in August 1914, the hall was requisitioned as accommodation for troops.
 The newspapers recorded the tragic death of a 19 year old soldier, who fell out of an upper window, as the result of a bet, in November 1914.

 The next year, Mr W H Reed JP, a partner in the Express and Echo, and paper manufacturer, purchased the Hall from the Thornton West family.
 He immediately presented it to the University of the South West, then based in Gandy Street.
 By October 1922, Sir Henry Lopes, Chairman of the Governors of the University, stated that he looked forward to attending a social in the new College premises at Streatham Hall.
-By December, the military had moved out and the Hall was being prepared for its new role as a hall for men at the College.
+By December, the military had moved out and the Hall was being prepared for its new role as a hall for male students at the College.
+It was probably around this time that the palm house was taken down and rebuilt at the Imperial Hotel, and renamed the Orangery.

 This single act was responsible for what would become the University of Exeter occupying what was known as the Streatham Campus.
 Reed did not see the development of his gift into a place of learning for he died in May 1923.
 He had taken a keen interest in education as a member of the committee of the Royal Albert Memorial Museum and Chairman of Governors of Queen’s College, Taunton.
 Streatham Hall was finally named Reed Hall in March 1925, with a capacity for 70 male students–its first intake was to be the next October.
 Over the next years, the university expanded, as new facilities were added to the Streatham Campus.